Claude Vivier: First attack

-The incident profoundly affected Vivier and made him significantly more paranoid and self-conscious, "I'm afraid, afraid of myself, I'm afraid of failing in my task – I'm so stupid, so weak, so incapable of living my creative solitude fully and that is what I have to force myself to do."
-Despite this, however, he continued to peruse other gay bars in the area, to the frustration and worry of friends who feared another attack would happen.
+The incident profoundly affected Vivier and made him significantly more paranoid and self-conscious, "I'm afraid, afraid of myself, I'm afraid of failing in my task – I'm so stupid, so weak, so incapable of living my creative solitude fully and that is what I have to force myself to do".
+Despite this, however, he continued to visit other gay bars in the area, to the frustration and worry of friends who feared another attack would happen.

 Death

-On the evening of Monday, 7 March 1983, Vivier was drinking at a different bar in the Belleville neighbourhood and invited a young man, twenty-year-old Pascal Dolzan, to spend the night at his place.
-The circumstances of what exactly happened that night and early the following morning is still under speculation, but Dolzan would later relay that he only accepted Vivier's invitation with the intention of robbing and killing him.
+On the evening of Monday, 7 March 1983, Vivier was drinking at a different bar in the Belleville neighbourhood and invited twenty-year-old Pascal Dolzan to spend the night at his flat.
+The circumstances of what exactly happened that night and early the following morning are still a matter of speculation, but Dolzan would later say that he accepted Vivier's invitation with the intention of robbing and killing him.
 The exact time in which he did so is unknown.

 On Tuesday, Vivier was scheduled to give a midday lecture with Belgian musicologist Harry Halbreich on the music of Quebec, at the Conservatoire de Paris.
-After not showing up, Halbreich immediately suspected something to be wrong, "I became worried very quickly, because by nature he was absolutely punctual and precise about work-related matters.
-I called his place all afternoon but there was no reply, and in the evening, when I gave the talk, alone, alas, I knew something serious had happened."
-Vivier was known to lock himself away for weeks at a time when working on music, but he had never missed any of his scheduled meetings without informing anyone prior.
-Halbreich contacted his sister Janine Halbreich-Euvrard, who was residing close to Vivier's place, to check on him.
-She found his apartment door locked, and received no response when knocking repeatedly.
+When he did not show up, Halbreich immediately suspected something to be wrong, "I became worried very quickly, because by nature he was absolutely punctual and precise about work-related matters.
+I called his place all afternoon but there was no reply, and in the evening, when I gave the talk, alone, alas, I knew something serious had happened".
+Vivier was known to lock himself away for weeks at a time when working on music, but he had never missed a scheduled meetings without informing anyone.
+Halbreich contacted his sister Janine Halbreich-Euvrard, who lived close to Vivier's flat, to check on him.
+She found his apartment door locked, and received no response when she knocked repeatedly.
 Halbreich relates, "I had to leave for Brussels, and I asked my sister to inform the police.
-That Saturday my sister telephoned me, in tears, and told me that they had found him."
+That Saturday my sister telephoned me, in tears, and told me that they had found him".

-Vivier's body was discovered after Paris police entered his ransacked apartment on Saturday, 12 March, and noticed blood pooled beneath and beside his bed.
+Vivier's body was discovered by police who had entered his ransacked apartment on Saturday, 12 March, and seen blood pooled beneath and beside his bed.
 He was found stuffed between two mattresses, having been beaten, strangled, suffocated, and stabbed with a large dagger at least forty-five times, rendering him nearly unrecognizable.
 He was stabbed with such force that the dagger penetrated the mattress in several areas and left blood spatter on the walls and ceiling.
-First responders initially suspected two or more men to be responsible, given the extended state of havoc Vivier's body and home had been left in.
+First responders initially suspected two or more men to be responsible, given the extensive damage to Vivier's body and home.